qwahzi/nanofaq/README.md

 Wallets pre-cache the anti-spam Proof of Work for the next transaction once a transaction is sent, making transactions instantaneous, as both sides have the proof of work ready to go.
 For ongoing transactions there may be delays, but this is intentional to prevent spam.

 *Scalability*

+Transaction throughput has been tested at over [300 transactions per second](https://medium.com/@bnp117/stress-testing-the-raiblocks-network-part-ii-def83653b21f) (TPS) on the live network, and the network was still not saturated.
+That particular test was limited by the tester's ability to pre-compute the Proof of Work necessary for each transaction.
+Nano has been [profiled at 7000 TPS](https://www.reddit.com/r/RaiBlocks/comments/7ko5l7/colin_lemahieu_founder_and_lead_developer_of/drj44qv/) on commodity hardware.

 Transaction lookups scale with the logarithm of the data set size logNO with a tree-like structure or O1 if they are based on a hash table.
 To get an idea of how this scales, if it was a simple binary tree with 1,000 entries it would take 10 lookups.
 With 1,000,000 entries it takes 20 and 1 billion would take 30.
 Pruned nodes only need to keep the latest block of each account-chain, further reducing lookup time and system resources.